Administrative Operations/Field Operations

-The committee plans classes on topics related to areas such as administration, finance, insurance, leadership, workers compensation, human resources, and management.
+The committee plans classes on topics related to areas such as field operations, safety, compliance, administration, finance, insurance, leadership, workers compensation, human resources, and management.

 Midlands Contracting, Inc.

-The committee plans the Annual Conference, which includes Projects Preview where utility contractors learn about upcoming projects for bid; exhibits to showcase the latest products and services that your business offers to utility contractors; education sessions; annual meeting; keynote speaker and entertainment.
+The committee plans the Annual Conference, which includes Projects Preview where utility contractors learn about upcoming projects for bid; exhibits to showcase the latest products and services that your business offers to utility contractors; education sessions; annual meeting; team building activity and banquet.

 Clay Shoot Challenge

 The committee plans the Clay Shoot Challenge.
-This event brings together about 80 people for a day of camaraderie and networking.
+This event brings together an average of 90-100 people for a day of camaraderie and networking.

 Gene Lilly Surety Bonds, Inc.